SBU-BMI/sbu-bmi.github.com/README.md

 # sbu-bmi.github.com
-landing repository for the de[artment
+landing repository for the department